 Food and household shopping

 The Kiosk Convenience Store in Chichester Road has a wide range of groceries and papers etc. It sells stamps and delivers newspapers daily.
 Open 7.00am – 8.30pm Monday – Saturday (closes at 6.00pm on Sundays).
-The nearest supermarket is Waitrose in George Street, not far from East Croydon station.
-Open till 9.00pm Mon-Fri, till 8.00pm on Saturdays and 12 noon-6.00pm on Sundays.
+The nearest supermarket is Sainsbury’s in the Whitgift Centre or Lidl in Church Street.
 There is also a smaller Sainsburys store in George Street which opens 6.00am-11.00pm every day and one nearer the station open till 11.00pm daily.

-For making minor repairs to your property Croydon DIY opposite the Church Street tram stop or the DIY store in South End .
+For making minor repairs to your property Croydon DIY opposite the Church Street tram stop or the shop above the escalators in the Whitgift Centre which stocks an amazing selection of things .
 For bigger projects, try B & Q or IKEA off Purley Way.

 Nearest cash machines are at East Croydon station at the left hand side of the entrance.
 Beware – they charge for cash withdrawals.
 The nearest bank is the Co-operative Bank on George Street, down from the station.
 It has an ATM as does the small Sainsburys on George Street by the roundabout.